dw-coding-exercises/winter-2018-applicant-003/NOTES.md

 In addition, the results page is super-duper bland.
 I would like to spice that up.

+I would also investigate the small discrepancy between Google's resultant OCD-IDs for Pryor Creek, OK and TurboVote's expectations.
+I'm wondering whether it's a space issue.
+I find it doubtful, but it's hard to diagnose without knowing more cities that have upcoming elections.

 Lastly, external integration points on an application server can be problematic.
 I already added timeouts to mitigate this.
 Given loads more time